 - Like most electrical appliances, many portable heaters emit some noise during operation.
 Some models, however, produce more than others.
 Consider non-fan-forced units such as a baseboard heater or an oil-filled radiator for silent operation in quiet environments like your bedroom or office.

-If you’re planning to purchase to a portable space heater because your central heating system isn’t doing its job in all or part of your home, that might be a good short-term solution.
+If you’re planning to purchase a portable space heater because your central heating system isn’t doing its job in all or part of your home, that might be a good short-term solution.
 But in the long term, the extra money you spend for electricity can easily be offset by our heating system cleaning or repair service.
 To learn more or request service, contact Burton today.